Medical negligence

 Call us now on: 0330 041 5869

-Is there a time limit for making a claim against the NHS?
+Is there a time limit for making compensation claims against the NHS?

-If you believe you have a claim, it’s important that you seek advice from a lawyer that specialises in medical negligence cases as soon as possible, as there are time limits in place in England, Scotland, and Wales.
+If you believe you have an NHS compensation claim, it’s important that you seek advice from a lawyer that specialises in medical negligence cases as soon as possible, as there are time limits in place in England, Scotland, and Wales.

 Under UK law, you have three years from the date the negligence occurred, or the date on which you first became aware (or could be reasonably expected to be aware) that you had suffered an injury or illness due to negligence.
-However, there are exceptions.
+This is known as the ‘limitation period’.

 Will I have to attend a medical examination as part of an NHS medical negligence claim?

-Can I still make a claim against the NHS if I was referred to a private provider?
+Can I still make a claim for NHS negligence compensation if I was referred to a private provider?

 No matter who your healthcare provider was, you are entitled to make a claim for medical negligence if you’ve been injured or made ill due to substandard care.
 In the case where you’ve been referred to a private healthcare provider who has breached their duty of care, your claim would be made against them, not the NHS.